taha842/Taha/README.md

 📚 Education:

-🎓 Master of Science in Electrical Engineering (IoT & Embedded Systems) 🏫 Prestigious University
+🎓 Master in Engineering Management(Industrial Management)
+🏫 NED University

 📢 Let's Connect:

 I'm excited to collaborate, share knowledge, and contribute to the vibrant world of IoT and Embedded Systems.
 Whether you're a fellow developer, a hardware enthusiast, or just curious about the possibilities, feel free to reach out.
 Let's innovate together!

-📧 Email: iotexpert@email.com
+📧 Email: taha_munir842@hotmail.com
-💼 LinkedIn: linkedin.com/in/iotexpert
+💼 LinkedIn: linkedin.com/in/taha842
-🌐 Portfolio: www.iotexpert.dev

-"Bringing intelligence to the everyday, one device at a time."
+# "Bringing intelligence to the everyday, one device at a time."